JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Server/Server_Plan.md

 1. Import necessary libraries:
     - asyncio for asynchronous I/O, networking, and concurrency.
     - websockets for WebSocket protocol handling.
-    - json for encoding and decoding JSON data.
+    - json for JSON message encoding and decoding.

 2. Define the game state:
     - A 100x100 grid to represent the game board.
-    - A list of snakes, each with a position, direction, and color.
+    - A list of snakes, each represented by a list of squares and a color.
-    - A list of squares that have changed since the last update.
+    - A list of squares that have changed since the last step.

 3. Define the WebSocket server:
-    - The server should listen on localhost:8090.
+    - The server listens on localhost:8090.
-    - It should accept connections from multiple clients.
-    - It should handle incoming messages from clients and send outgoing messages to clients.
+    - When a client connects, assign them a color and add a snake to the game state.
+    - When a client disconnects, remove their snake from the game state.

 4. Define the game loop:
-    - The game should run at 15 steps per second.
+    - The loop runs at a rate of 15 steps per second.
-    - Each step should calculate the movement of each snake, determine if any snakes die, and identify squares that need color changes.
+    - Each step, calculate the movement of each snake based on the last KeyEvent received from its client.
+    - If a snake moves into a wall or another snake, remove it from the game state and send a DeathNotification to its client.
+    - If a snake moves into a free square, add the square to the snake and to the list of changed squares.
+    - If only one snake remains, send a WinnerAnnouncement to all clients and reset the game state.

+5. Define the message handling:
-    - After each step, the server should send a GameUpdate message to each client with the list of squares that have changed and their new colors.
+    - When a GameUpdate message is received, update the list of changed squares and their colors in the game state.
+    - When a KeyEvent message is received, update the direction of the corresponding snake.
+    - When a DeathNotification message is received, remove the corresponding snake from the game state.
+    - When a WinnerAnnouncement message is received, reset the game state.
+    - When a GameReset message is received, reset the game state.

-5. Define the message handlers:
+6. Define the message sending:
-    - GameUpdate: The server should send this message to each client after each step of the game.
-The message should include a list of squares that have changed and their new colors.
+    - At each step, send a GameUpdate message to all clients with the list of changed squares and their new colors.
-    - UserInput: The server should receive this message from each client.
-The message should include the state of the arrow keys for the client's snake.
-The server should update the direction of the client's snake based on this input.
+    - When a snake dies, send a DeathNotification message to its client.
-    - GameStatus: The server should send this message to a client when the client's snake dies or when the game ends.
-The message should include the status of the client's snake and the color of the last surviving snake.
+    - When the game ends, send a WinnerAnnouncement message to all clients with the color of the last surviving snake.
-    - Countdown: The server should send this message to each client when the first client joins after the end of a game.
-The message should initiate a 30-second countdown to the start of the game.

-6. Define the client handlers:
+    - After the game ends, send a GameReset message to all clients.

-    - When a client connects, the server should assign a color to the client's snake and draw the snake on the game board.
+7. Start the WebSocket server and the game loop.
-    - When a client disconnects, the server should remove the client's snake from the game.

-7. Define the game start and end conditions:
-    - The game should start when the first client joins after the end of a game and the 30-second countdown finishes.
-    - The game should end when there is only one snake left on the game board.
-The server should announce the color of the last surviving snake as the winner.